 There were so many poignant moments in this book.
 Judith’s feelings are understandable and very true for many other people dealing with the empty nest.
 It drew me in, made me feel a little sad as I read her plight.
 But even though the predominant problem is sad, there were still plenty of funny and even feel-good moments.
 I enjoyed the book so much, in fact, that I have read it several times in the past couple of years.

 My favorite part of the story was a discussion between Judith and Betty about their husbands.
 Keep in mind that this book is written by a male author, so it was so surprising to read their discussion about how men seem to have switches on their feelings, and how often they can switch off those feelings while the wife just can’t do that.
 The discussion was precious.
 I found myself agreeing, “Yeah, how is that possible?”
 The author nailed that conversation.

 The second most favorite part about the story was the description of the ugly ornaments and their significance.
 Again, I felt a heart tug here because our children and I used to make ornaments when they were younger.
 There were a lot of fond memories wrapped up in those years.
 As it turns out, those ornaments play an important part in the resolution, which was a perfect way to end the book.
 Even if you’re not an empty nester, I believe you’ll enjoy reading this story.

-Disclosure of Material Connection: I received a complimentary review copy of this book from The Booketeria on behalf of Charisma Media/Realms.
+Disclosure of Material Connection: I received a complimentary review copy of this book from NetGalley on behalf of the author and Revell.
 I was not required to write a positive review.
 The opinions I have expressed are my own.
 I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”